Recusal: Supreme Court cases

 A notable dispute over recusal in U.S. Supreme Court history took place in 1946, when Justice Hugo Black participated in deciding the Jewell Ridge Coal case, although a former law partner of Black argued for the prevailing side.
 The losing party in the 5–4 decision sought reargument on the ground that Black should have been disqualified; Black declined to recuse himself and the decision stood, but Justice Robert H. Jackson wrote a short opinion suggesting that the decision that Black should sit in the case was Black's alone and the Court did not endorse it.
 The dispute aggravated infighting between Black and Jackson, and it has been suggested that this was one of the reasons that, when Chief Justice Harlan Fiske Stone died, President Harry S. Truman appointed Fred M. Vinson to succeed Stone rather than promote a sitting Associate Justice to Chief Justice.

 In 1973, then-Associate Justice Rehnquist wrote a lengthy in-chambers opinion declining to recuse himself in Laird v.
 Tatum, a case challenging the validity of certain arrests, even though Rehnquist had previously served as a White House lawyer and opined that the arrest program was valid.
 In 2004, Justice Antonin Scalia wrote an opinion declining to recuse himself in a case to which Vice President Dick Cheney was a party in his official capacity, despite the contention of several environmental groups that Scalia's participation created an appearance of impropriety because Scalia had recently participated in a widely publicized hunting trip with the Vice President.
 The same year, however, Scalia recused himself without explanation in Elk Grove Unified School District v.
 Newdow, a First Amendment case challenging inclusion of the words "under God" in the Pledge of Allegiance, after giving a public speech in which Scalia stated his view that Newdow's claims were meritless.

 In 2009, the Supreme Court ruled 5-4 that 'excessive' campaign contributions to a justice that was elected required a justice to recuse himself, citing the Due Process Clause of the constitution.

 In 2024, Justices Alito and Thomas refused calls to recuse themselves from January 6th cases where their spouses have taken public stances or been involved in efforts to overturn the election.

+In March 2025, five of the nine Supreme Court justices recused themselves in the case of Baker vs. Coates.
+Four of the five (Sotomayor, Barett, Gorsuch, and Brown Jackson) had been previously published by Penguin Random House, owned by Bertelsmann SE & Co.
+KGaA, one of the defendants.
+These four justices’ previous involvement with the publishing company could have given them financial incentive in their ruling on the case, and therefore presented a conflict of interest in their presiding over it.
+Alito had no previous partnership with Bertelsmann SE & Co.
+KGaA; the grounds for his recusal remain unclear.

+In January 2026, Justice Samuel Alito recused himself in the case between Louisiana parishes and oil conglomerates accused of doing environmental damage in the state due to his substantial oil investments.